-Pour one cup of brown rice into a bowl and cover with water.
-Use your hand to mix the rice around in the water a bit.
+Pour one cup of the whole grain into a bowl and cover with water.
+Use your hand to mix the the grains in the water.

 See that milky water?
 That’s the starch rinsing off the of the exterior of the rice.
-It’s good to get rid of this now to help you have the best cooked brown rice when you’re done.
+It’s good to get rid of this now to help you have the best cooked grains when you’re done.

-Brown rice can be used as a substitution in every recipe that calls for white rice.
-You’ll just need to take into account the longer cooking time for brown rice.
-You can also add cooked brown rice into a recipe that calls for uncooked white rice.
+You can use this whole grain as a substitution in every recipe that calls for white rice.
+You’ll just need to take into account the longer cooking time.

 Brown Rice Recipe